 When the judge calls your case, your attorney and the other attorney will stand and tell the judge how much time will be needed to dispose of that case.
 Both attorneys will usually agree on how much time they estimate the case will take on that day.
 The attorneys will be limited by how much time they told the court administrator they would need when the case was placed on the docket for that day.
 For example, if the court administrator was originally told this was a one hour case, the lawyers will almost certainly not be allowed to take up more than one hour of the judge's time that day without a real good reason for doing so.

-Most judges will take shorter matters sooner than lengthier matters, so your attorney will want to announce for the shortest amount of time possible in order to get your case heard sooner and get you out of court for the day.
+On the day of the hearing, most judges will take shorter matters sooner than lengthier matters, so your attorney will want to announce for the shortest amount of time possible in order to get your case heard sooner and get you and your attorney out of court for the day.

 It is important to keep in mind that most local judges will hold your attorney to the time that was announced at the docket call.
 In other words, if your attorney announces that one hour is needed for the hearing and the opposing attorney agrees with that time estimate, then the judge is likely to only give you one hour total of the judge's time in court, and not one minute more.
 The attorneys need to be experienced in putting on the most important testimony first and getting their witnesses to answer the questions with brief answers that get to the point.

-It is also important to keep in mind that just because your case is on the court's docket for a specific day, that does not mean that your case is guaranteed to get reached that day.
+It is also important to keep in mind that just because your case is on the court's docket for a specific day, that does not mean that your case is guaranteed to get reached that day by the judge.
 Airlines will frequently sell more tickets for passengers for a flight than the airplane could possibly hold for that flight.
 Airlines count on some people not showing up for the flight due to their plans changing.

 You should also keep in mind that the other attorney could ask for a continuance on the day of the final hearing if he/she needs more time to prepare for the final hearing.
 If either side wants a continuance, then the judge is likely to approve the continuance unless there have been previous requests for a continuance or the judge otherwise feels that requests for delay have been abused in the past.
 No judge is going to refuse a continuance if the attorney or a member of the attorney's family has an unexpected health emergency that needs to be dealt with.